 This Pressure Cooker Pulled Pork Tacos recipe is super easy to make, and produces fantastic tacos.
 The pork turns out fall-apart tender, moist and delicious.
 If you are craving some tacos, you'll love this Mexican pork tacos recipe which combines pork tenderloin with taco seasoning, salsa and other delicious spices.
+For more delicious Mexican flavor, try this Mexican Sopes Recipe.

 This was inspired by my Instant Pot Chicken Tacos with Lime.
 The results were fabulous!